 When people went diving on an island, they were shocked to find sea animals in underwater cages, with one of them chained.
 They took photos and posted them online, attracting the attention of wildlife authorities.

-Delon Lim had gone diving with a group of divers off a remote island of Kokoya, Indonesia, when they came across a shocking scene.
+Delon Lim had gone diving with a group of divers off a remote island of Kokoya, Indonesia, when he came across a shocking scene.
 There were two rare marine mammals closely related to manatees, dugongs, confined to cages at the bottom of the ocean.

 Held in separate cages, these dugongs, also known as sea cows, seemed to be a mother and her calf.
 The mother had a rope tied to her tail, while the calf did not.

-According to The DoDo, Lim said that the duo was captured by a local fisherman who wanted to make a profit from tourists.
+According to The Dodo, Lim said that the duo was captured by a local fisherman who wanted to make a profit from tourists.
 He said, “He asked for some money if we want to see the dugong or take a picture.”
 He added that the divers are permitted to take photos and videos in the cage with the mother.

 Seeing the condition of the duo, Lim’s understanding was that the duo might have been restrained for several weeks.
 He explained, “It seems so.
 The ropes are worn and torn.
 The scars and the wound on her tail are so deep.
 It was very heartbreaking.”